Course overview

 Course Overview

-The Master’s Degree in Chemistry is aimed at training graduates with a thorough knowledge and culture in the various fields of chemistry and a high level of scientific and operational preparation in the different fields of basic and/or applied chemistry, which varies, depending on the students' choices, from well-established and still cutting-edge fields such as fine chemistry, biomolecules, supramolecular, etc. those emerging or maturing in terms of industrial application spin-offs, such as molecular devices and machines, new materials (for energy, electronics, optics, sensor technology), or they privilege the acquisition of broad knowledge of advanced and unconventional chemical methodologies and techniques, as well as chemometric and normative knowledge.
+The Master’s Degree in Chemistry is aimed at providing graduates with a thorough knowledge and culture in the various fields of chemistry and a high level of scientific and operational preparation in the different fields of basic and/or applied chemistry, some of which well-established, others more cutting- edge.
+Depending on students’ choices, fields include: fine chemistry, biomolecules, supramolecular, chemistry, etc.; fields emerging or developing in terms of industrial application spin-offs, such as molecular devices and machines, new materials (for energy, electronics, optics, sensor technology); or fields that, privilege the acquisition of broad knowledge of advanced and unconventional chemical methodologies and techniques, as well as chemometric and regulatory knowledge.

-Depending on the specific educational path of each student, the master’s degree in chemistry will be able to access, in addition to the PhD in Chemical Sciences, also doctoral degrees in related disciplines such as Biochemistry, Biotechnology, Pharmaceuticals, Materials, etc.
+Depending on each student’s specific educational path, the master’s degree in chemistry will provide access, in addition to the PhD in Chemical Sciences, to doctoral degrees in related disciplines such as Biochemistry, Biotechnology, Pharmaceuticals, Materials, etc.